-What should I do if I think I do have an idea or invention worth protecting?
+What should I do if I think I do have an invention worth protecting?

-You should contact NOVA Impact.
-If you are related to FCT NOVA you should start by contacting IRIS, and if you are related to ITQB you should contact the ITQB's Innovation Unit.
+You should contact the NOVA Impact Office.
+If you are related to FCT NOVA you should start by contacting IRIS, and if you are related to ITQB you should contact the ITOB's Innovation Unit.